 Use of any library workstation must be for legal purposes only.

 Because Internet workstations are located in public areas shared by persons of all ages and backgrounds, users are expected to show consideration for others when viewing web pages.
-All users are expected to respect the privacy of those using the computers.
+All users are expected to respect the privacy of those accessing the Internet.

-No person shall use a library workstation in a way that disturbs or interferes with users, employees or operations of the library.
+No person shall use a library workstation or wireless Internet access in a way that disturbs or interferes with users, employees or operations of the library.

 3. Users may not: